Esteph27/Bridal-Union/README.md

 **Home page:**

-When the user opens the app, this is the first page they will see therefore I used a strong hero image to capture the attention of the viewer.
+When the user opens the app, this is the first page they will see therefore I used a strong hero image to capture the attention of the user.
 A zoom effect has also been applied to the hero image to visually excite the user.
 This page has been kept simple in terms of design as it’s more of an introductory page to the app, to help with this a short tag line has been used to tell the user what this app is intended for.

 The first main page where BU intends to take the user is the ‘discover designers’ page (more information below), to allow for this I have included a large call-to-action button (underneath the tag line) which links to the ‘discover designer’ page so the user can intuitively and quickly navigate to the next page.
 The button design is from Bootswatch Lux Theme.